What Does an IT Specialist Do?

-IT specialists support an organization by making sure users are able to access and use computer networks throughout the workday.
-It is vital for IT specialists to have experience in information technology and have a deep understanding of hardware and software technology so that they can troubleshoot issues that arise.
+IT specialists support an organization by ensuring users can access and use computer networks throughout the workday.
+These specialists work in a variety of industries but they all need to have a deep understanding of hardware and software technology so that they can troubleshoot issues that arise.

-IT specialists are hired to make sure computer networks and systems are working properly and efficiently.
+IT specialists act as the front line for the IT department when it comes to the upkeep of company systems.
 Some of their duties include setting up networks, updating old software and hardware, and implementing data security systems.
-It is important for IT specialists to have a solid understanding of firewalls, antivirus, and anti-spyware to ensure network security.
+It is essential for IT specialists to have knowledge of a variety of topics like firewalls, antivirus, and various administrative tools.

-This job opportunity is perfect for those looking to enter the information technology field after earning a high school diploma or relevant IT certificate.
+This is an excellent role for those looking to enter the information technology field.
 There are many opportunities for on-the-job training, allowing IT specialists to get familiar with important IT concepts and eventually move to even more technical positions.

 The IT specialist maintains knowledge of current IT and telecommunications technology while assisting our customers.
 These current and emerging technologies include, but are not limited to, optical transport networks, software-defined networks, wireless, mobility, satellite, Ethernet, unified communications, IP/enterprise network infrastructures, and cloud-based services.